cogent3/ensembldb3/doc/ensembl_snips.rst

     ...     if orthologs is None or orthologs.get_species_set() != latin_names:
     ...         continue
     ...     seqs = []
-    ...     for m in orthologs.Members:
+    ...     for m in orthologs.members:
     ...         try: # if sequence can't be translated, we ignore it ...             # get the CDS without the ending stop ...             seq = m.CanonicalTranscript.Cds.trim_stop_codon()